 How you prepare

-You'll need to stop eating and drinking the night before your procedure.
-If you take any medications, ask your doctor if you should continue taking them before your procedure.
+You may need to stop eating and drinking the night before your procedure.
+Your care team tells you if you should continue or change any medicines before cardiac ablation.

 What you can expect

 Cardiac ablation is done in the hospital.
 A member of your care team places an IV into your forearm or hand.
 You usually get medicines to help you relax.
 This is called sedation.

 The amount of sedation needed for the treatment depends on the type of irregular heartbeat you have and your overall health.
 You may be fully awake or lightly sedated.
 Some people get a combination of medicines to put them in a sleep-like state.
 This is called general anesthesia.

 During cardiac ablation, a thin, flexible tube called a catheter is passed through a blood vessel to reach the heart.
 More than one catheter is often used.
 The catheter may be inserted in the groin, the shoulder or the neck.

 A doctor inserts one or more thin, flexible tubes called catheters into a blood vessel and guides them to the heart.
 These tubes are usually placed into a blood vessel in the groin.
 But sometimes, they are placed in the shoulder or neck.